-There have been 13 major tornadoes in the Nashville/Davidson County area since 1974 and 10 tornadoes since 1994, and that includes three tornadoes in 1998 that caused major damage in several parts of the city.
-(Source: Metro Nashville Office of Emergency Management)
+There have been 14 tornadoes in the Nashville/Davidson County area since 1974 and 11 tornadoes since 1994, and that includes three tornadoes in 1998 and one tornado in 2020 that caused major damage in several parts of the city.

 In addition to these storms, on February 5, 2008, a series of storms damaged property southwest of Nashville and then passed through Davidson County.
 The storm did not generate any tornadoes in Davidson county, but a short time after passing through this county, the same storm did spawn tornadoes northeast of town.
-One of these tornados was nearly 3/4 of a mile wide with a 12-mile track; it killed 14 people in Macon County.
+One of these tornadoes was nearly 3/4 of a mile wide with a 12-mile track; it killed 14 people in Macon County.

 In 2020, the National Weather Service confirmed 35 tornadoes in Tennessee.

 Since 1950 there have been more than 300 tornado deaths in Tennessee.

 The most likely time for tornadoes to appear in Tennessee is March through May, but when conditions are right, tornadoes can appear at any time of the year.
 Take steps now to be prepared if a tornado strikes.
 Learn about the Vanderbilt Severe Weather Warning System, and the Vanderbilt Emergency Guide for Tornadoes, so that you can develop your personal severe weather plan for actions you will take in the event of a tornado emergency.

 - Know where you plan to go if the sirens sound.